Maithili language: Origin and history

 Many devotional songs were written by Vaisnava saints, including in the mid-17th century, Vidyapati and Govindadas.
 Mapati Upadhyaya wrote a drama titled Pārijātaharaṇa in Maithili.
 Professional troupes, mostly from dalit classes known as Kirtanias, the singers of bhajan or devotional songs, started to perform this drama in public gatherings and the courts of the nobles.

 Lochana (c.
 1575 – c.
 1660) wrote Rāgatarangni, a significant treatise on the science of music, describing the rāgas, tālas, and lyrics prevalent in Mithila.

 During the Malla dynasty's rule Maithili spread far and wide throughout Nepal from the 16th to the 17th century.
 During this period, at least seventy Maithili dramas were produced.
-In the drama Harishchandranrityam by Siddhinarayanadeva (1620–57), some characters speak pure colloquial Maithili, while others speak Bengali, Sanskrit or Prakrit.
+In the drama Harishchandranrityam by Siddhinarayanadeva (1620–57), some characters speak pure colloquial Maithili, while others speak Bengali language, Sanskrit or Prakrit.
+One notable Malla King who patronised Maithili was Bhupatindra Malla who composed 26 plays in the Maithili language during his lifetime.

-After the demise of Maheshwar Singh, the ruler of Darbhanga Raj, in 1860, the Raj was taken over by the British Government as regent.
+After the demise of Maheshwar Singh, the ruler of Darbhanga Raj, in 1860, the Raj was taken over by the British Raj as regent.
 The Darbhanga Raj returned to his successor, Maharaj Lakshmishvar Singh, in 1898.
 The Zamindari Raj had a lackadaisical approach toward Maithili.
 The use of Maithili language was revived through personal efforts of MM Parameshvar Mishra, Chanda Jha, Munshi Raghunandan Das and others.

 Publication of Maithil Hita Sadhana (1905), Mithila Moda (1906), and Mithila Mihir (1908) further encouraged writers.
 The first social organisation, Maithil Mahasabha, was established in 1910 for the development of Mithila and Maithili.
 It blocked its membership for people outside of the Maithil Brahmin and Karna Kayastha castes.
 Maithil Mahasabha campaigned for the official recognition of Maithili as a regional language.
 Calcutta University recognised Maithili in 1917, and other universities followed suit.

 Babu Bhola Lal Das wrote Maithili Grammar (Maithili Vyakaran).
 He edited a book Gadya Kusumanjali and edited a journal Maithili.

 In 1965, Maithili was officially accepted by Sahitya Academy, an organisation dedicated to the promotion of Indian literature.

 In 2002, Maithili was recognised on the VIII schedule of the Indian Constitution as a major Indian language; Maithili is now one of the twenty-two Scheduled languages of India.

 The publishing of Maithili books in Mithilakshar script was started by Acharya Ramlochan Saran.

+Demand of Classical Language status for Maithili

+On 3 October 2024, the Union Government of India accorded additional five languages of India as the classical status.
+These additional five languages were Assamese, Bengali, Marathi, Pali and Prakrit.
+But due to the lack of proposal from the Bihar government, the Maithili language missed out the status of classical language in India.
+After the Union Cabinet’s approval of classical language recognition for the additional five languages in India, the campaign for classical language status for Maithili gained renewed momentum.
+On 7 October 2024, JD(U) national working president cum Rajya Sabha MP Sanjay Jha raised the demand for classical language status to Maithili, through his social media handle.